Video of Scandinavian tourists' killing likely to be authentic: police

 “We still believe, however, that we have grounds to say that so far, there is nothing concrete to show that this video is not real.”

-Norwegian police were not immediately available for further comment, while their Danish counterparts said they were was still analyzing the video.
+Norwegian police were not immediately available for further comment, while their Danish counterparts said they were still analyzing the video.
+Moroccan authorities said on Thursday they were still working on authenticating the video.

-Compared to other countries in North Africa, Morocco has been largely insulated from militant attacks.

-The most recent took place in April 2011, when 17 people were killed in the bombing of a restaurant in Marrakech.
+Compared to other countries in North Africa, Morocco has seen relatively few militant attacks.
+The last major one was in April 2011, when 17 people were killed in the bombing of a restaurant in Marrakech.

+On Saturday, a gathering will be held outside the Norwegian embassy in the Moroccan capital Rabat to show solidarity with the families of the victims and condemn terrorism.
+Thousands of people have said on Facebook they will attend.

+Later on Friday, people will march with torches through Bryne, the coastal Norwegian hometown of Maren Ueland, to show solidarity with her family.

-Reporting by Gwladys Fouche; Editing by Andrew Cawthorne
+Editing by Andrew Cawthorne and Andrew Roche